m4r35n357/VisualOptimizers/README.md

 Model | Justification
 ----------|-----------
+lc | RF LC low-pass filter design, symmetric (filter order = 2 * dimension - 1)
-sphere | unimodal "hello world" of optimization models.
+xor | "real-life" example of neural net tuning sphere | unimodal "hello world" of optimization models.
 No excuse for this not working for any optimizer! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, non-convex, tests ability to cope with contrasting directional slopes easom | unimodal, non-convex, "needle in a haystack".
-Also tests machine precision! treacle | unimodal but _highly_ non-convex lc | RF filter design examples xor | "real-life" example ackley | multimodal but not _too_ pathological levy | multimodal but not _too_ pathological dixon-price | multiple global maxima, and one _very_ attractive local minimum (for dimensions > 3)
+Also tests machine precision! treacle | unimodal but _highly_ non-convex ackley | multimodal but not _too_ pathological levy | multimodal but not _too_ pathological dixon-price | multiple global maxima, and one _very_ attractive local minimum (for dimensions > 3)